T

 Destination-specific money tips

-• Negotiate auto-rickshaw fares before starting your journey; using ride-sharing apps like Ola or Uber offers fixed, transparent pricing.
+• Negotiate auto-rickshaw fares before starting your journey; using ride-hailing apps like Ola or Uber can offer fixed, often lower, prices.